IKIM-Essen/ClusterDocs/docs/course/class-01-safe-access.md

 - The local readiness gate reports SSH and configuration as ready.
 - A single live test succeeds.
-- VS Code can open the same configured RCC target.
+- VS Code can open the same configured RCC target if you use the advanced editor path.
 - You can explain where your private SSH key is stored without showing it.
+- You can explain that the normal RCC software-backed SSH key is generated without a passphrase.
 - You can explain why web sign-in credentials, recovery credentials, and SSH keys are related to one RCC identity but are not interchangeable.